shuozhixu/CMS-EAM_2025/README.md

 for that, we will use NbTaTi and TaVW as examples.
 This is done in [another project](https://github.com/tannercabaniss/Comp_Mat_Sci_Proj_Help).

-The second question we aim to answer is:

-- [2] Do the two methods yield the same WC parameters?

-According to [Chu et al.](https://doi.org/10.1016/j.actamat.2023.119385), the two methods yield similar WC parameters.
-Let's double check it here for MoNbTa and NbVW, in terms of WC parameters, GSFE, and melting point.

 The next three questions we aim to answer are:

-- [3] In the first method, does the chemical potential difference between the same two elements vary across different MEAs?
+- [2] In the first method, does the chemical potential difference between the same two elements vary across different MEAs?
 	- Answer: Yes
-- [4] Does the segregation and/or local ordering of the same atomic pair vary across different MEAs?
+- [3] Does the segregation and/or local ordering of the same atomic pair vary across different MEAs?
 	- Answer: Mostly likely yes
-- [5] How does the CSRO affect GSFEs across MEAs?
+- [4] How does the CSRO affect GSFEs across MEAs?

 for those, we will investigate 18 MEAs, including MoTaW, NbTaW, MoNbTi, HfNbTa, NbTiZr, HfNbTi, HfTaTi, TaTiZr, MoTaTi, MoNbV, MoNbW, MoTaV, MoTaW, MoVW, NbTaV, NbTaTi, NbVW, and TaVW.
 These 18 MEAs were chosen for their stable BCC structures.
 The CSRO structures will be built using the first method.

 The last question we aim to answer is:

-- [6] Are the answers to the questions [4,5] dependent on the interatomic potential?
+- [5] Are the answers to the questions [3,4] dependent on the interatomic potential?

 for that, we will investigate MoNbTa, MoNbV, NbTaV, and NbVW using a moment tensor potential (MTP).
 The CSRO structures will be built using the second method.
 This is done in [another project](https://github.com/shuozhixu/CMS-MTP_2025).